'Animal-friendly Municipality' label

-The City of Brussels has obtained the 'Animal-friendly Municipality' label.
+The City of Brussels has obtained the 'Animal-friendly Municipality' label for the second year in a row.
 This label is awarded by the Brussels Capital Region for animal welfare initiatives at municipal level.

 In order to obtain and maintain the 'Animal-friendly Municipality' label, the Brussels municipalities must meet at least 6 of the following criteria: